Dear Sir,

 From India, Mumbai

-To my understanding there is no such provision in specific in law, but such standard letters to be issued complying with standing orders.
-Such standing orders should be pro-approved by competent certifying body read "appropriate government".
+To my understanding, there is no specific provision in the law, but standard letters should be issued in compliance with standing orders.
+These standing orders should be pre-approved by a competent certifying body, referred to as the "appropriate government".

 From India, Gurgaon